hi-matbub/blocks/lib/find-match-between-two-arrays/readme.md

 [![Try me in the TS Playground](https://shields.io/badge/-View_Test_suite-yellow)](../../test/find-match-between-two-arrays.test.ts)

-Function accepts 2 Arrays as arguments and returns a Object response for both matches and no-matches.
+Accepts 2 Arrays and returns an Object with first matched item.
+Else return an Object with a falsey value.

 ```ts
 const findMatchBetweenTwoArrays = (a: Array<number>, b: Array<number>) => {